Apply by 28 March 2024 and you could be eligible for a 5% discount on your tuition fees.

 Why this course?

-The course combines Cranfield's long-standing expertise for delivering high-quality Masters' programmes in both aerospace and materials.
-Our courses receive strong support from the global aerospace industry, both the Original Equipment Manufacturers (OEM) such as Airbus, BA systems, Safran and Rolls-Royce, as well as their tiers of supplier.
-There is a strong emphasis on applying knowledge in the industrial environment and all teaching is in the context of industrial application.
+The MSc in Aerospace Materials combines Cranfield's long-standing expertise for delivering high-quality Masters' programmes in both aerospace and materials.
+Our courses receive strong support from the global aerospace industry, both the Original Equipment Manufacturers (OEM) such as Airbus, BAE systems, Safran and Rolls-Royce, as well as their tiers of supplier.
+There is a strong emphasis on applying knowledge in the industrial environment, as with appropriate facilities such as Henry Royce Institute, and all teaching is in the context of industrial application.

 Informed by Industry